Intermittent time series forecasting: local vs global models: Conclusions

 \section{Conclusions}

-We performed the first comparison of local and global models for intermittent time series forecasting.
+We performed the first comparison of local and global models for forecasting intermittent time series.
 We assessed both their accuracy (on multiple quantile levels) and computational requirements.
-Deep global model have a substantially higher computational cost.
-Moreover, the performance of transformers-based models is affected by large variability across different training runs.
+Concerning global models, contrary to \citet{petropoulos2025wielding}, we do not observe a trade-off between accuracy and computational overhead: large models, which have larger training times, are also less accurate or provide unstable results across different runs of the experiments.
+In particular, we observed that gradient boosted trees, which have been used successfully to generate point forecasts \citep{makridakis2022M5}, are not competitive in their probabilistic adaptation, as also reported by \citet{Long_Bui_Oktavian_Schmidt_Bergmeir_Godahewa_Lee_Zhao_Condylis_2025}.

-In general, complex choices in terms of distribution head and neural architecture do not provide a clear improvement in the results.
-Indeed, experiments have shown that a simple model (D-Linear) is preferable to both state-of-the-art RNNs (DeepAR) and transformers both in terms of accuracy and computational costs.
-As for the distribution head, we did not see any compelling reasons to prefer a Tweedie or a HSNB over the widely used negative binomial.
-However, real valued intermittent time series, for instance obtained multiplying the sales of an item to its price, can only be modelled using Tweedie distributions.
+Indeed, experiments have shown that a simple model (TiDE) is preferable to both state-of-the-art RNNs (DeepAR) and transformers both in terms of accuracy and computational costs, confirming on intermittent time series the findings of \citet{Zeng_Chen_Zhang_Xu_2023}.
+As for the distribution head, we observe that the best option may vary on the dataset or the chosen quantile level, as in \citet{Ziel_2022}.
+However, we observed that the Tweedie distribution is generally very effective on the highest quantile, and is very competitive even on lower levels if coupled with the TiDE model; on the contrary, there is no strong evidence to prefer another distribution over the negative binomial with the DLinear model.
+Moreover, real valued intermittent time series, for instance obtained by multiplying the sales of an item by its price, can only be modelled using Tweedie distributions.

 We applied existing methods off-the-shelf with minimal hyper-parameter tuning.
-We are aware that, in certain applications, the use of complex regularisation techniques and hyper-parameter selection can further enhance the performance of large neural architectures.
+We are aware that, in certain applications, the use of advanced regularisation techniques and hyper-parameter selection can further enhance the performance of large neural architectures.
 However, this would require a massive computational overhead and is out of our scope.

-In conclusion, we recommend a simple model (D-Linear), coupled with a negative binomial likelihood or a Tweedie distribution head if one is concerned with the highest quantiles.
+In conclusion, we recommend a relatively lightweight model (TiDE) coupled with a Tweedie distribution head, in particular if one is concerned with the highest quantiles.
 It generally provides more accurate forecasts and faster training times than local models and than other neural networks competitors.